alisnic/nyny/README.md

 I wanted to understand how sinatra works, but the code was pretty challenging.
 So I decided I should re-implement the basic things sinatra has.
 Thus, __Frankie__ was born.

-# Why you might want to use Frankie instead of Sinatra
+# Why use Frankie instead of Sinatra
 - It's very small (~200 LOC), which is just a little overhead on top of Rack.
 - Sinatra is a drop-in replacement for Frankie.
 Anytime you feel that you need more, you can just change your app to inherit from `Sinatra::Base`, your code will still work, and you will be able to use any of the Sinatra features.
 - It's __~2 times faster__ than Sinatra (see [Performance][performance] for details)